rhoadsjustin/python_challenges/README.md

 ##### What paradigms does Python support?

+- object-oriented, imperative, functional, procedural.
+Support for functional programming is a bit weak and has been threatened with removal.

 ##### What typing discipline does it follow?

+- duck, dynamic, strong

 ##### Is it a high or low level language?

+- high

 ##### Does it have built in memory management and garbage collection?

+- yes

 ##### What languages was Python influenced by?

+- ABC
+- ALGOL 68
+- C
+- C++
+- Haskell
+- Java
+- Lisp
+- Modula-3
+- Perl

 ##### Is it a compiled or interpeted language?

+- Interpeted

 ##### Does it have strong support for functional programming?

+- Some support, but it prefers against it

 ##### What's the deal with Python 2 vs Python 3?

+- The 'upgrade' from Python 2 to 3 hasn't gone well.
+They aren't backwards compatible and the community is split, but Python 2.7 is the last version (in theory) of Python 2.

 ##### How do you open a REPL for Python?

+`python`

 ##### How does one execute a Python program?

+`python foo.py`

 ## Read: The Zen of Python